ex0-tekk/Diabolist-VR/Readme.md

 [2]
 ## RECOMMENDED SPECS FOR DVR

-**I focused heavily on optimizing DVR during development and testing, via performance tools, mod settings, ini settings and using low DynDOLOD 3 @ 512k res with xLodGen Occlusion and it should run well on many HMD/PC configurations.**
+**I focused heavily on optimizing DVR during development and testing, via performance tools, mod settings, ini settings and using low DynDOLOD 3 @ 512k res with xLodGen Occlusion, as as such, DVR should run well on many HMD/PC configurations.**

 **It has a total size of roughly 100 GB once it's fully installed, it’s HIGHLY RECOMMENDED that you install this on a NVMe M.2 SSD for optimal performance, although traditional SSD *should* be fine.**